CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 Setup the ``Kernel`` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the main advantage of *quask* is being compatible with many
+One of the main advantages of *quask* is being compatible with many
-different framework.
-We work with ``Kernel`` objects, with are high
+different frameworks.
+We work with ``Kernel`` objects, which are
-level description of the operation we want to perform, and then this
+high-level descriptions of the operations we want to perform, and then
-description is compiled to a low level object via one of the many
+these descriptions are compiled into a low-level object via one of the
-quantum SDK available.
+many quantum SDKs available.

 The way *quask* manages the different implementations is via the
 ``KernelFactory`` object.
 We cannot directly instantiate ``Kernel``
-objects (the class is *abstract*), instead we use
+objects (the class is *abstract*), instead, we use
-``KernelFactory.create_kernel`` which has the exact same argument of
+``KernelFactory.create_kernel`` which has the exact same argument as
 ``Kernel.__init__``.

 The role of ``KernelFactory`` is to choose the subclass of ``Kernel``,
 the one that concretely implements the methods of the class on some
-backend, and instantiate the object.
+backend, and instantiates the object.
 To do that, we first have to list
 all the available implementations.

 .. code:: ipython3